A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: A two-layer thin film model on the large scale

-We consider in this section a reduced version of the evolution equations \eqref{eq: 2.24main}, \eqref{eq: 2.28main} and \eqref{eq: 2.34main}, \eqref{eq: 2.35main} that can be written in a first-order quasilinear form.
-The reduced system governs the asymptotic dynamics for a special flow regime and -most important for us- turns out to be a strictly hyperbolic system of conservation laws \cite{dafermos2005hyperbolic}.
+We identify in this section a first-order sub-system of the evolution equations \eqref{eq:main}.
+It governs the large-scale dynamics and refers to a specific flow regime, both of which we explain in detail in Section \ref{subsec:reduction}.
+We show in Section \ref{subsec: 3.2} that the sub-system is a strictly hyperbolic system of conservation laws\cite{dafermos2005hyperbolic}.